Login

 1. Calculate the unknown.
 The result is $80,000.00.

-• In this case, the amount is the fixed principal value.
-No interest is included.
+• This amount is the fixed principal value.
+It does not include interest.

-• View the schedule to see the declining payment amounts, each including interest.
+• View the schedule to see each declining payment.
+Each payment includes interest.

 Interest-only followed by fixed principal result